 About us

-We are a nationwide umbrella organization of anti-prostitution movement organizations active in 13 regions(in 2025).
+National Solidarity Against Sexual Exploitation of Women is a nationwide umbrella organization of anti-prostitution movement groups active across 13 regions in Korea (as of 2025).

 Our Launch Declaration